Morris County, New Jersey: Dutch and English colonization

 European settlements began in the early 18th century while the area was known as Hunterdon County.
 Native Americans were still in the area at that time.
 Land was purchased from the Native Americans for various things such as blankets, shirts, rum, guns, knives, pots and gunpowder.
-European colonization occurred along the Atlantic coast and moved inland.
+European colonization began along the Atlantic coast moving inland.

 The first European settlement in the area today known as Morris County occurred in Pompton Plains by the Dutch in 1695.
 From 1710 to 1730, various iron mines and forges were established.
 The first was in Whippany in 1710 and then in Succasunna in 1713.

 By 1750, nearly all Native Americans had left New Jersey.
 This was due to land purchases from the Native Americans, diseases that the Native Americans contracted from Europeans, and due to starvation from the Little Ice Age, during which Native American corn crops failed and rivers froze, preventing fishing.
 Snow storms sent game into semi-hibernation or made them difficult to find.
 Nut crops such as oak, hickory, beech, walnut, chestnut and butternut failed some years due to late frosts in spring.
 Many of the Morris County Native Americans went to eastern Canada and others went to the Ohio Valley.
 The Walking Purchase in September 1737, prevented Native Americans from going to eastern Pennsylvania.
 At that time, European settlement grew swiftly as there was now land to be farmed and settled.

 Morris County was originally part of Burlington County which had been established in 1694.
 It then became part of Hunterdon County, which separated from Burlington County in 1714.